cloud-hypervisor/cloud-hypervisor/docs/intel_tdx.md

     --disk path=tdx_guest_img
 ```

-And here is the alternative command when looking for debug logs (assuming the
+And here is the alternative command when looking for debug logs from the
-guest kernel command line contains `console=ttyS0`):
+firmware:

 ```bash
 ./cloud-hypervisor \